ROILTechnology/ROIL_info/terms.md

 directs ROIL to play videos of that feed within ROIL, using an embedded video player.

-## Groups
+## Fandoms

-The Service enables users to create and administer Groups, which are collections of Feeds, saved Items, and even other Groups.
-Groups can be public or private, and can be saved/joined by Users.
-It is permitted for a Group to receive payment from third parties, in exchange for placing content into the Group, and therefore causing it to be seen by Users.
-If a Group receives such payment, the Group owner/s must designate in the Group configuration that the Group "Includes Promoted Content," and those placing such content into the Group must mark it as "Promoted" (using the '...' button), in order to disclose its promoted nature to Users.
+The Service enables users to create and administer Fandoms, which are collections of Feeds, saved Items, and even other Fandoms.
+Fandoms can be public or private, and can be saved/joined by Users.
+It is permitted for a Fandom to receive payment from third parties, in exchange for placing content into the Fandom, and therefore causing it to be seen by Users.
+If a Fandom receives such payment, the Fandom owner/s must designate in the Fandom configuration that the Fandom "Includes Promoted Content," and those placing such content into the Fandom must mark it as "Promoted" (using the '...' button), in order to disclose its promoted nature to Users.

-Users arranging Groups recognize that others may copy and reuse (in whole or part) their selection, coordination, or arrangement of content, and they waive any claim against the other for doing so.
+Users arranging Fandoms recognize that others may copy and reuse (in whole or part) their selection, coordination, or arrangement of content, and they waive any claim against the other for doing so.

-The Owners of Groups that allow content not suitable for children (i.e., under
+The Owners of Fandoms that allow content not suitable for children (i.e., under
-18) must mark such Groups as “18+” in the Group configuration.
-As used in these Terms, the User holding the Home role in a Group is considered a Group Owner.
+18) must mark such Fandoms as “18+” in the Fandom configuration.
+As used in these Terms, the User holding the Home role in a Fandom is considered a Fandom Owner.
 See also, below, **Community Standards**.

 ## Use of the Service